AntoineCezar/cookiecutter-pypkg/CONTRIBUTING.md

     $ git push origin name-of-your-bugfix-or-feature
 ```

-7. Submit a pull request through the gitlab website.
+7. Submit a pull request through the GitHub website.

 Also you can use a tool like [git-pull-request](https://github.com/jd/git-pull-request)
 (created by [Julien Danjou](https://julien.danjou.info/blog/2017/git-pull-request-command-line-tool)) for simplify the job.